tarwn/lessthandot-hugo/blogs/content/posts/2012-12-21-with-vldbs-it-matters-what.md

 FROM HugeTable
 ORDER By SomeColumn
 ```
-When doing something like that SQL Server will create a worktable in tempdb, if the table is big and your tempdb is placed on a drive that doesn&#8217;t have a lot of space, you will run out of space, take a look at [Dealing with the could not allocate new page for database &#8216;TEMPDB&#8217;.
+When doing something like that SQL Server will create a worktable in tempdb, if the table is big and your tempdb is placed on a drive that doesn't have a lot of space, you will run out of space, take a look at [Dealing with the could not allocate new page for database &#8216;TEMPDB'.
 There are no more pages available in filegroup DEFAULT error message][4] how to resolve this

 **Compression**